Dark Mode Light Mode

 12. King Herod

-Even his own sons weren’t safe.
+Even his own sons were not safe.

 13. “We saw his star as it rose”